Molx32/molx32.github.io/_posts/2022-08-03-Update-management-06.md

 {% endhighlight %}

+#### Step 3 - Deploy or update deployment schedules
-In this last part of the script, we iterate over our machines to update, and we check in our df variable if the current machine needs updates :
+In this last part of the script, we iterate over our machines to update, and we check in our ```df``` variable if the current machine needs updates :
-- if it doesn't, then we ignore it and directly go to the next loop iteration.
+- if it doesn't, then we ignore it and directly go to the next loop iteration;
 - if it does, we calculate the next schedule when the machine should be updated, based on its <b>patch</b> tag, and then we instanciate the necessary objects that will create the deployment schedules in our automation account.
 {% highlight python %}
 ###########################################